adrianth/culteve/en/music/apel.md

             <img class="img img-responsive" src="{{ site.baseurl }}/img/music/apel.png" />
         </div>
         <div class="col-sm-4">
-            <p style="text-align: justify"><strong>Florin, Justin, Adelina and Ray Barac</strong>, the members of the Apel band were born in Sibiu, Romania.
-Music has been present in their life since childhood, as their dad use to play the guitar every day.
-Starting 1980, the entire family moved to US one by one, facing the difficulties and the inherent challenges of leaving a communist regime behind while taking the first steps of a brand new beginning.</p>
+            <p style="text-align: justify"><strong>Florin, Justin, Adelina, and Ray Barac</strong>, members of the Apel band, were born in Sibiu, Romania, and music has been a part of their lives since childhood.
+Their father played the guitar daily.
+In the 1980s, the family emigrated to the United States, one by one, facing the difficulties and challenges of leaving a communist regime and starting anew.</p>

-            <p style="text-align: justify">Throughout the years, Apel held many concerts in most of the Romanian churches from Chicago Area.
-Barac family has been singing religious and folk music for over 30 years.</p>
+            <p style="text-align: justify">Over the years, Apel has held numerous concerts in most of the Romanian churches in the Chicago area, showcasing their religious and folk music.
+The Barac family has been singing for over 30 years.</p>
         </div>
     </div>
 </div>